Get Instant Access

 Enable the Transition to Leadership for First-Time Managers Research & Tools

-1. Establish FTM expectations in your organization
+1. Establish first-time manager expectations in the organization

-3. Design your FTM development program
+3. Design a first-time manager development program

 4. Implement the program and measure success